Jürgen Habermas: The public sphere

 According to Habermas, a variety of factors resulted in the eventual decay of the public sphere, including the growth of a commercial mass media, which turned the critical public into a passive consumer public; and the welfare state, which merged the state with society so thoroughly that the public sphere was squeezed out.
 It also turned the "public sphere" into a site of self-interested contestation for the resources of the state rather than a space for the development of a public-minded rational consensus.

-His most known work to date, the Theory of Communicative Action (1981), is based on an adaptation of Talcott Parsons AGIL Paradigm.
+His most known work to date, the Theory of Communicative Action (1981), is based on an adaptation of Talcott Parsons' AGIL Paradigm.
 In this work, Habermas voiced criticism of the process of modernization, which he saw as inflexible direction forced through by economic and administrative rationalization.
 Habermas outlined how our everyday lives are penetrated by formal systems as parallel to development of the welfare state, corporate capitalism and mass consumption.
 These reinforcing trends rationalize public life.
 Disfranchisement of citizens occurs as political parties and interest groups become rationalized and representative democracy replaces participatory one.
 In consequence, boundaries between public and private, the individual and society, the system and the lifeworld are deteriorating.
 Democratic public life cannot develop where matters of public importance are not discussed by citizens.
 An "ideal speech situation" requires participants to have the same capacities of discourse, social equality and their words are not confused by ideology or other errors.
 In this version of the consensus theory of truth Habermas maintains that truth is what would be agreed upon in an ideal speech situation.

 Habermas has expressed optimism about the possibility of the revival of the public sphere.
 He discerns a hope for the future where the representative democracy-reliant nation-state is replaced by a deliberative democracy-reliant political organism based on the equal rights and obligations of citizens.
 In such a direct democracy-driven system, the activist public sphere is needed for debates on matters of public importance as well as the mechanism for that discussion to affect the decision-making process.

-Habermas versus postmodernists
+Habermas versus the postmodernists

 Habermas offered some early criticisms in an essay, "Modernity versus Postmodernity" (1981), which has achieved wide recognition.
 In that essay, Habermas raises the issue of whether, in light of the failures of the twentieth century, we "should try to hold on to the intentions of the Enlightenment, feeble as they may be, or should we declare the entire project of modernity a lost cause?"
 Habermas refuses to give up on the possibility of a rational, "scientific" understanding of the life-world.

 Habermas has several main criticisms of postmodernism: